Good-for-games $\omega$-Pushdown Automata: Synthesis From -GFG-CFL Specifications

 where we use $\min \emptyset = n+1$.
 We define $\hstrat(\tau_0 \cdots \tau_{n-1},a)$ inductively to always ensure that its target state is equal to $ i( \ell(\tau_0 \cdots \tau_{n-1})a)$ and, if this does not require a state change, then the unique transition processing the $i( \ell(\tau_0 \cdots \tau_{n-1})a)$-th component of $a$ is returned.

 Now, let $w \in \seplang $, i.e., there is an $i \in \set{1,2}$ such that $\proj_i(w)$ has a safe suffix.
 Then, $\hstrat$ produces a run that tracks the safe suffix that starts as early as possible (again favoring the first component in case of a tie).
-As in the argument above one can show that this run is accepting, as it switches states only finitely often and does not process a $\minus$ while the stack is empty while tracking the safe suffix.
-Hence, $\hstrat$ has the desired properties and $\aut$ is good-for-games. \end{proof}
+As in the argument above one can show that this run is accepting, as it switches states only finitely often and processes only finitely many $-$ while the stack is empty: After the last state change, the current suffix in the tracked component might not be safe, but it is the suffix of a safe suffix.
+Thus, due to Remark~\ref{remark_safe}(\ref{remark_safe_suffix}), the current suffix has a safe suffix as well.
+Hence, from this point onward, no $-$ is processed while the stack is empty.
+Thus, $\hstrat$ has the desired properties and $\aut$ is good-for-games. \end{proof}

 After having shown that $\seplang $ is in \gfgcfl, we show that it is not in \dcfl, thereby separating \dcfl and \gfgcfl.

 \begin{lem} $\seplang \notin$ \dcfl. \end{lem}

 \begin{proof} We assume towards a contradiction that there is an $\omega$-DPDA~$\aut = (Q, \Sigma, \Gamma, q_\initmark, \Delta, \col)$ recognizing $\seplang $.
 Define $x_1 = \binom{\plus}{\zero} \binom{\plus}{\minus}$ and $x_2 = \binom{\zero}{\plus} \binom{\minus}{\plus}$, i.e., in $x_i$ the energy level in component~$i$ is increased by two while it is decreased by one in the other component.